KermityOwen/Pyracy/README.md

 ### Progress Goals:
 - :white_check_mark: Make it easier to use by having a compiled executable to install
+- Turn the entire project "dependency-less" by studying the imported libraries and how they work (Specifically Pytube and Requests)
 - Implement a GUI or attach it to a site
-- Turn the entire project "dependency-less" by studying the imported libraries and how they work (Specifically Pytube and Requests)

----

-### How to download
-- Press the big green button that says Code
-- Download ZIP file
-- Extract and Voila!
-Easy and done!

 ---